Not allowing Deputy CM Pawar to speak at PM event an insult to Maharashtra: NCP | Politics

 She maintained the incident was “very hurtful, shocking and distressing”.

-''Leader of the Opposition Devendra Fadnavis was given an opportunity to speak at the Prime minister's event at Dehu, but the state's chief minister Ajit Pawar was not allowed to speak.
+''Leader of the Opposition Devendra Fadnavis was given an opportunity to speak at the Prime minister's event at Dehu, but the state's deputy (rpt deputy) chief minister Ajit Pawar was not allowed to speak.
 This is an insult to Maharashtra,'' Sule later tweeted.

 NCP legislator Amol Mitkari, too, concurred with Sule's views.
 PTI PR VT RSY RSY